-As set out in the Prospectus and the Company's announcement in relation to change in use of proceeds dated 31 January 2022 (the "Announcement"), the business objectives and strategies of the Group are (i) to reserve more capital to satisfy the Group's potential customers' requirement for performance bond; (ii) to expand the Group's workforce; (iii) to acquire machinery; (iv) to finance for the upfront expenditures of new projects; (v) to acquire business; (vi) to set aside for working capital purpose; (vii) to expand and develop the trading of oil and related products (the "Oil Trading Business") and (viii) future investment opportunities in project(s) including but not limited to petrochemical, mineral resources, natural resources, financial investment and oil logistics.
+As set out in the prospectus of the Company dated 16 September 2019 (the "Prospectus") and the announcement of the Company in relation to change in use of proceeds dated 31 January 2022 (the "Announcement"), the business objectives and strategies of the Group are (i) to reserve more capital to satisfy the Group's potential customers' requirement for performance bond; (ii) to expand the Group's workforce; (iii) to acquire machinery; (iv) to finance for the upfront expenditures of new projects; (v) to acquire business; (vi) to set aside for working capital purpose; (vii) to expand and develop of the trading of oil and related products (the "Oil Trading Business") and (viii) future investment opportunities in project(s) including but not limited to petrochemical, mineral resources, natural resources, financial investment and oil logistics.

-An analysis comparing the future plans and use of proceeds contained in the Prospectus with the Group's actual business progress for the period from the Listing Date to 30 June 2022 (the "Relevant Period") is set out below:
+An analysis comparing the future plans and use of proceeds contained in the Prospectus and the Announcement with the Group's actual business progress for the period from the Listing Date to 30 June 2023 (the "Relevant Period") is set out below:

-- i.
-To reserve more capital to satisfy the Group's potential customers' requirement for performance bond - To purchase performance bond as required for any new project - To expand the Group's workforce To carry out recruitment including project director, project manager, construction manager, project control manager, interface coordinator, quality assurance engineer, environmental manager, quality control head, quality control site manager, health, safety, security and environment head, health, safety, security and environment site manager - Additional staff costs for retaining the aforesaid additional staff iii To acquire machinery - To acquire 2 cranes, 3 excavators, dumpers, low loader, 2 roller compactors, water truck, arm roll lorry, micro-bus, compressor, bar benders/cutters, towel lighting, generator iv To finance for the upfront expenditures of new projects To pay for the upfront costs of the Group's projects including startup costs such as subcontracting charges for work done by subcontractors, material costs and direct labour costs V To acquire business To acquire engineering contractors which have Bumiputera ownership vi To set aside for working capital purpose To set aside, together with internal resources of the Group, for general working capital purpose vii To expand and develop the Oil Trading To develop northern PRC market of the Oil Trading Business Dusiness To expand its customer base To secure a supply of higher quality oil products viii Future investment opportunities To pursue future investment opportunities in project(s) including but not limited to petrochemical, mineral resources, natural resources, financial investment and oil logistics
+- To reserve more capital to satisfy the Group's potential customers' requirement for performance bond - To purchase performance bond as required for any new project - ii.
+To expand the Group's workforce - To carry out recruitment including project director, project manager, construction manager, project control manager, interface coordinator, quality assurance engineer environmental manager, quality control head, quality control site manager, health, safety, security and environment head, health, safety, security and environment site manager - Additional staff costs for retaining the aforesaid additional staff iii.
+To acquire machinery

+- To acquire 2 cranes, 3 excavators, dumpers, low loader, 2 roller compactors, water truck, arm roll lorry, micro-bus, compressor, bar benders/cutters, towel lighting, generator - iv.
+To finance for the upfront expenditures of new projects - To pay for the upfront costs of the Group's projects including startup costs such as subcontracting charges for work done by subcontractors, material costs and direct labour costs v.
+To acquire business

+- To acquire engineering contractors which have Bumiputera ownership - vi.
+To set aside for working capital purpose - To set aside, together with internal resources of the Group, for general working capital purpose

+- vii.
+To expand and develop of the Oil Trading Business - To expand and develop of the Oil Trading To develop northern PRC market of the Oil Trading Business - To expand its customer base - To secure a supply of higher quality oil products - viii.
+Future investment opportunities - To pursue future investment opportunities in project(s) including but not limited to petrochemical, mineral resources, natural resources, financial investment and oil logistics